elephantrobotics/myCobot_Pro_630_docs/6-SDKDevelopment/python/python_demo.md

     "Start the robot necessary instructions"
     elephant_client.start_client()

-    "Fill in the 6 recorded coordinate values ​​in the list, the last parameter is the movement speed" elephant_client.write_coords([-130.824,256.262,321.533,176.891,-0.774,-128.700], 3000)
+    "Fill in the 6 recorded coordinate values ​​in the list, the last parameter is the movement speed,need to change to the posture you set" elephant_client.write_coords([-130.824,256.262,321.533,176.891,-0.774,-128.700], 3000)

     "Wait for the robot to move to the target position before executing subsequent instructions"